ethereum/guide/transaction_debugger.md

 Call data – Transaction or call parameters

+##Accessing the debug mode
 When transaction details are expanded, you can switch to the debugger view by clicking on the "Debug Transaction" button

-Toggling between debug modes and stepping through transactions You can access the debug mode by clicking on the little arrow button the transaction panel.
+##Toggling between debug modes and stepping through transactions
 This opens the Solidity debugging mode.
 Switch between Solidity and EVM debugging mode using the toggle button

-Step through a transaction in solidity debugging mode Step through a transaction in EVM debugging mode
+ - Step th ough a transaction in solidity debugging mode

+ - Step through a transaction in EVM debugging mode